mgoellnitz/proposito-unitis/README.md

 ## Usage

-Derived from the main command to fetch two weeks of timetable data for integration with calendar systems, subsequent selection commands are added.
+Derived from the main command to fetch four weeks of timetable data for integration with calendar systems, subsequent selection commands are added.
+Four weeks will provide you with a view accors vacations - except the end of the term.

 Windows users double-click the commands from the windows folder of the installation.